Kirk Douglas, longtime influential movie star, dies at 103

 Douglas was a performer as early as kindergarten, when he recited a poem about the red robin of spring.
 He was a star in high school and in college he wrestled and built the physique that was showcased in many of his movies.
 He was determined, hitchhiking to St. Lawrence as a teen and convincing the dean to approve a student loan.
 And he was tough.
 One of his strongest childhood memories was of flinging a spoonful of hot tea into the face of his intimidating father.

-“I have never done anying as brave in any movie,” he later wrote.
+“I have never done anything as brave in any movie,” he later wrote.

 Beginning in 1941, Douglas won a series of small roles on Broadway, served briefly in the Navy and received a key Hollywood break when an old friend from New York, Lauren Bacall, recommended he play opposite Barbara Stanwyck in “The Strange Love of Martha Ivers.”